Christoph Bussler

 Principles of Computing

 Peter Denning and Craig Martell started working on defining the Great Principles of Computing (PoC).
-They put together a web site (see here http://denninginstitute.com/pjd/GP/GP-site/welcome.html) that contains the current status of their ongoing work.
+They put together a web site (see here https://denninginstitute.com/pjd/GP/GP-site/welcome.html) that contains the current status of their ongoing work.
 They identified seven categories of principles of computing; these are

 In the following I will discuss the category of coordination in more detail as much of my work is in this area and reading the definition and details of this category triggered some thoughts that I put down here.